Close-up of stem cells with text about stem cells.

 Introduction to Stem Cells

-For most ordinary citizens, the topic of regenerative medicine and stem cells becomes confusing.
-The Cellular Regeneration Center would like to take this opportunity to discuss at length the what, where, when and why of stem cells to better educate the public about the benefits and pitfalls of stem cell science and what relevance it can have on your daily life and in the well-being and ongoing management of your health.
+For most ordinary citizens, regenerative medicine and stem cells become confusing.
+The Cellular Regeneration Center would like to take this opportunity to discuss at length the what, where, when, and why of stem cells to better educate the public about the benefits and pitfalls of stem cell science and the relevance it can have on daily life, well-being, and ongoing health management.

 History of Stem Cells

-The phrase “stem cell” first appeared in the scientific literature in around 1868 when a biologist from Germany Ernst Haeckel used the term “stem cell” to describe the event of a fertilized egg becoming a living breathing organism.
+The phrase “stem cell” first appeared in the scientific literature around 1868, when a biologist from Germany, Ernst Haeckel, used it to describe the process of a fertilized egg becoming a living, breathing organism.

-Dr-Alexander-A.-MaximowIn the year 1908 Alexander A. Maximow a Russian histologist used the term to hypothesize the very existence of cells in our blood known as hematopoietic. in 1924 Dr. Maximow was the first to identify a single precursor cell within a type of tissue cluster known as mesenchyme.
-The cells in the mesenchyme were then thought to differentiate into different types of blood cells.
+Dr-Alexander-A.-MaximowIn 1908, Alexander A. Maximow, a Russian histologist, used the term to hypothesize the very existence of cells in our blood known as hematopoietic.
+In 1924, Dr. Maximow was the first to identify a single precursor cell within a type of tissue cluster known as mesenchyme.
+The mesenchyme cells were thought to differentiate into different types of blood cells.
 These cells were later revealed to be what is known today as mesenchymal stem cells.

 Who Discovered Stem Cells?

-The first known bone marrow stem cell transplant took place in 1959 by French oncologist Georges Mathé.
-The experimental procedure was performed on 5 Yugoslav nuclear plant workers whose own marrows had been severely damaged in an accident.
-Dr. Mathé later went on to pioneer the use of stem cells therapy in bone marrow transplants for the treatment of leukemia.
+The first known bone marrow stem cell transplant was performed in 1959 by French oncologist Georges Mathé.
+The experimental procedure was performed on 5 Yugoslav nuclear plant workers whose marrows had been severely damaged in an accident.
+Dr. Mathé later pioneered the use of stem cell therapy in bone marrow transplants to treat leukemia.

-Bone-marrow is the primary location in the human body that produces stem cells.
-Bone Marrow-derived stem cells therapy took off in the 1950s – 1970s by Dr. E. Donnall Thomas at the Fred Hutchinson Cancer Research Center.
-Dr. Thomas’ research proved that stem cell extracted from bone marrow could be infused intravenously to produce new blood cells.
+Bone marrow is the primary location in the human body that produces stem cells.
+Bone Marrow-derived stem cell therapy took off in the 1950s—1970s when Dr. E. Donnall Thomas at the Fred Hutchinson Cancer Research Center pioneered it.
+Dr. Thomas’ research proved that stem cells extracted from bone marrow could be infused intravenously to produce new blood cells.

 Stem-Cell-Overview-lineage